 Attachment Theory and ENM Relationships

-Attachment theory is a cornerstone of psychological research, offering insight into the emotional bonds that humans form throughout life.
-Initially developed by psychiatrist John Bowlby, it posits that the attachments made in early childhood between a child and their caregiver are critical to the child’s social, emotional, and cognitive development.
+Attachment theory is a cornerstone of psychological research that offers insight into the emotional bonds that humans form throughout life.
+Initially developed by psychiatrist John Bowlby, it states that the attachments made in early childhood between a child and their caregiver are critical to the child’s social, emotional, and cognitive development.

 The qualities of these foundational bonds not only influence patterns of attachment in childhood but also extend into adult relationships, affecting how individuals connect with others, manage emotional challenges, and perceive security within their interpersonal relationships.